 For the parliamentary system of government to work properly, it must have the public's confidence.
 To merit this confidence, government programs must be effective, open, and accountable to the public.
 One important responsibility of the Legislative Assembly is to hold the Government of Saskatchewan accountable for its management of public resources.
 The Office of the Provincial Auditor contributes to this accountability process.
-Exhibit 1 - Impact of the Office's Work shows the Office's related outputs and outcomes.
+Exhibit 1 shows the value and benefits of a legislative audit office.